Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 #### Stage 1: Leak canary, restart `main()`

 1. Use the arbitrary read primitive to fetch `buf + 72`, exactly where the canary lives on the stack.
-2. Overwrite only the low 2 bytes of saved RIP with a value targeting `__libc_start_main+0x69` inside libc.
+2. Partially overwrite only the low 2 bytes of saved RIP with a value targeting `__libc_start_main+0x69` inside Libc.
 That offset contains:
 ```
 mov argv from lsm_stack → rsi
 mov argc from lsm_stack → edi